Element Between Chlorine And Potassium

 Frequently Asked Questions (FAQ)

 • Q: Can argon form compounds?
 A: Under normal conditions, argon is highly unreactive and does not form stable compounds.
-However, under extreme conditions, such as high pressure or with highly reactive species, some fleeting argon compounds have been observed, but they are exceptionally unstable.
+Still, under extreme conditions, such as high pressure or with highly reactive species, some fleeting argon compounds have been observed, but they are exceptionally unstable.

 Conclusion: A Crucial Transition Element